 Sargon Law Group Answers Your California Motorcycle License Questions

 You do need a motorcycle license in California.
 Failure to have one can lead to penalties and make it difficult for you to collect the compensation you need after an accident.
-At Sargon Law Group, we’re committed to helping accident victims in Arizona, New Mexico, California, and Colorado.
-If you’ve been in an accident, contact us for a free consultation so we can help you receive the care and compensation you deserve.
+At Sargon Law Group, our Phoenix motorcycle accident attorneys are committed to helping accident victims in Arizona, New Mexico, California, and Colorado.
+If you’ve been in an accident, contact us for a free consultation with a Phoenix injury attorney so we can help you receive the care and compensation you deserve.